-The best way to protect yourself is to not answer any calls from phone numbers you do not know.
+The best way to protect yourself is to not answer any calls from phone numbers you don’t know.
 Instead, allow the call to go to voice mail.
 If the call is legitimate, the caller will leave you a message or call back.
-If you suspect the call is from a business you deal with, you can call back, using a number you know to be legitimate.
+If you suspect the call is from a business you deal with, you can call the company back using a number you know to be legitimate.

 Do Not Respond

 Some scammers claim to be law officers or workers with a government agency.
 They’ll threaten you with arrest or tell you that you must provide payment or information to avoid legal action.
-Always consider this type of call a scam, and hang up immediately without answering any questions or providing any information.
+You should always consider this type of call to be a scam, and hang up immediately without answering any questions or providing any information.